jamescostian/pea/README.md

 ## Proposal

-Before a remote reboot, you must run the command `pea` to generate a one-time token (OTP) which is used during startup to descrypt the root partition.
+Before a remote reboot, you must run the command `pea` to generate a one-time password/token (OTP) which is used during startup to descrypt the root partition.

-After a successful boot, the current OTP is invalidated.
+After each successful boot, the current OTP is invalidated.
 The OTP is shortlived.

 Drawbacks: if you accidentally reboot without running `pea` first, sucks to suck.
 Get in a car.